Syndrome decoding by quantum approximate optimization: Numerical Simulations

 \subsubsection{Improvement with redundant clauses}

-In this subsection, we show that QAOA decoding can be improved with an modified cost Hamiltonian that defines an equivalent decoding problem without any cost.
+In this subsection, we show that QAOA decoding can be improved with a modified reward Hamiltonian that defines an equivalent decoding problem without any cost.
 More precisely, we may introduce redundant clauses but the number of qubits remains the same.
 Note that this technique can be applied to either the check-based or the generator-based decoding.
 We demonstrate this on the decoding of the $[7,4,3]$ code again.

 The $[7,4,3]$ code has an equivalent code with a parity-check matrix that can be cyclicly generated by a row vector $(1,0,1,1,1,0,0)$ as